kaks3c/tools/README.md

-# bugbounty
+#bugbounty

-A well collection of bug bounty scripts and tools used for ethical hacking and vulnerability testing purposes.
-All scripts are tested and verified by the author before being shared in this repo.
+A repository dedicated to sharing the latest and greatest in bug bounty scripts and tools, all verified and tested by the author.
+As a security researcher, I am constantly updating this collection to keep pace with the ever-evolving world of ethical hacking and vulnerability testing.
+Created  on [4Feb-2023]